ThirtyThred/CS4012-Html-Project/README.md

 # <p align="center"> CS4012 HTML Project </p>
-### A poor quality html project made in the first academic year 😅
+### A poor quality html project made in the first academic year.
-### For some reason, I had to complete all the work by myself, but I'm glad I did it.
+### For some reason, I had to complete the work individually, but I'm glad I did it. 😵‍💫

 ---